 If you are a victim of domestic violence and you believe that law enforcement protection is needed for your physical safety, you have the right to request that the officer assist in providing for your safety, to include asking for an emergency protection order.

-You may also ask the officer to assist you in obtaining essential personal belongings like clothes, toiletries, or medication for you and/or your child(ren) and locating and taking you to a safe place, including a designated meeting place or shelter, the residence of a household member or friend, or a similar place of safety.
+You may also ask the officer to assist you in obtaining essential personal belongings like clothes, toiletries, or medication for you and or your child(ren) and locating and taking you to a safe place, including a designated meeting place or shelter, the residence of a household member or friend, or a similar place of safety.

-If you or your child(ren) are in need of medical treatment, you may ask the officer to assist you in obtaining medical treatment.
+If you or your child(ren) are in need of medical treatment you may ask the officer to assist you in obtaining medical treatment.

-A domestic violence/sexual assault program can further the efforts of the police in providing shelter, crisis intervention, legal advocacy, assistance, and other resources, some of which are listed under "A Domestic Violence/Sexual Assault Program Is There to Help."
-The name and contact number for the program nearest to you is located on the very back of this booklet.
+Adomestic violence/sexual assault program can further the efforts of the police in providing shelter, crisis intervention, legal advocacy, assistance and other resources.
+Some of those are listed under "A Domestic Violence/Sexual Assault Program Is There To Help."

-The Court Is There to Help
+\ The Court Is There To Help